PIONEERS IN INDUSTRIAL ENZYMES

 MetZyme® Solutions can help an individual mill save millions of euros a year in energy savings alone.
 Much more – often additional – benefits such as reduced chemical usage and improved fibre quality can also be achieved.
 Please, take a look at our portfolio.

 MetZyme® Solutions – such as SUNO™ and PURECO™ – aim to revolutionize the production of bio-based chemicals by improving the productivity and economics of various processing steps.
-Our objective is sustainable bio-economy – and always an affordable overall process for our customers.
+Our objective is sustainable bio-economy utilizing all the processing streams – and always an affordable overall process for our customers.

 MetZymes® provide an excellent tool-set to break down inhibitors and lignin recalcitrance that reduce the efficiency of water treatment and biogas processes alike.
 Our ability to address the soluble lignin, other phenolic compounds, and micro-pollutants make our solutions truly unique.